Ellen Powell Tiberino: Early and prominent exhibitions

-In 1971, she participated in Percy Rick’s “Afro American Images 1971” show at the State Armory in Wilmington, DE.
-The show by Rick's Aesthetic Dynamics Inc. featured 75 artists from New York to Washington, DC, with 150 pieces of artwork.
+In 1971, she participated in Percy Rick's "Afro American Images 1971" show at the State Armory in Wilmington, DE.
+The show by Rick's Aesthetic Dynamics Inc. featured 75 artists from New York to Washington, D.C., with 150 pieces of artwork.
 The artists included Randall Craig, an organizer of the 1969 exhibition in Philadelphia; Lois Mailou Jones, James L. Wells, Charles W. White, Norman Lewis, Samella Lewis and Edward Loper Sr. The exhibit was re-created in 2021 at the Delaware Art Museum in partnership with Aesthetic Dynamics.

 In 1977, Tiberino was the first artist to hold a solo exhibition at the Afro-American Historical and Cultural Museum, showing more than 40 paintings and drawings.
-The museum described her work as “infused with great emotion and passion.
-Her paintings and drawings with their soft, dark blustery lines strike the viewer with an immediate sense of the subject’s physical and spiritual integrity.”
+The museum described her work as "infused with great emotion and passion.
+Her paintings and drawings with their soft, dark blustery lines strike the viewer with an immediate sense of the subject's physical and spiritual integrity."

-In 1986, her works were in the exhibition “U.S. Art Census ’86: Contemporary African-American Artists” at the Pennsylvania Academy of the Fine Arts.
+In 1986, her works were in the exhibition "U.S. Art Census '86: Contemporary African-American Artists" at the Pennsylvania Academy of the Fine Arts.
 The show accompanied a meeting of the National Conference of Artists in Philadelphia.
 Other artists featured were Moe Brooker, Walter Edmonds, James Dupree, Nanette Carter, Deryl Daniel Mackie and Charles Searles.

 In 1992, she was represented in an exhibit of 19th and 20th-century African American artists at the Philadelphia Museum of Art, which featured works from its collection and on loan.
 Included was her portrait of Sister Geneva, a Black missionary who worked in Tanzania.
-Titled “Works by African Americans,” the museum exhibit also included Jacob Lawrence, Romare Bearden, Henry Ossawa Tanner, Paul Keene, Howardena Pindell, Betty Saar, Carrie Mae Weems, Bill Traylor, William Hawkins, William Edmondson, Rev. William Gayles, Ned Cheadham and Furman Humphrey.
+Titled "Works by African Americans," the museum exhibit also included Jacob Lawrence, Romare Bearden, Henry Ossawa Tanner, Paul Keene, Howardena Pindell, Betty Saar, Carrie Mae Weems, Bill Traylor, William Hawkins, William Edmondson, Rev. William Gayles, Ned Cheadham and Furman Humphrey.

 A few weeks before she died on Feb.
 28, 1992, her works were on exhibit in five spaces: October Gallery, Lucien Crump Art Gallery, Heritage Art Gallery, Hahn Gallery and the Free Library of Philadelphia.
 The Free Library exhibit featured prints by Delaware Valley Black artists from its collection, including Dox Thrash, Claude Clark, Samuel J. Brown Jr., Raymond Steth, Roland Ayers, Benjamin Britt, Reba Dickerson Hill, Tom McKinney, Columbus Knox, Dressler Smith, Cal Massey, Howard N. Watson, Joseph Holston and Sam Byrd.